Homemade Gooey Cinnamon Rolls with Vanilla Icing

 Instructions

-- Lightly sprinkle your work surface with flour.
-Transfer the dough onto your work surface and roll into an evenly thick rectangle making sure the long side is 18-inch long.
+- Roll out the dough.
+Spray a 9×13 glass or metal baking dish with nonstick cooking spray.
+Set aside.
+Lightly sprinkle your work surface with flour.
+Transfer the dough onto your work surface and roll it into an evenly thick rectangle making sure the long side is 18-inch long.

-- Roll the dough into an 18-inch log.
-Using a sharp knife, evenly cut the log into 12 rolls.
+- Let the rolls rise (again).
 Transfer the rolls to the baking dish.
-Cover the rolls with a towel and let them rise for 30 minutes.
+Cover the rolls with a kitchen towel and let them rise for 1 hour.